bruibro/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

+I am a Senior Research Engineer at the Huawei Research Center in Munich.
+My current research focuses on coherent optical communications, more specifically on the low-power and low-complexity implemention of DSP algorithms.

-I am a fresh PhD graduate at the [Sorbonne Université](https://www.sorbonne-universite.fr/).
-I conducted my research in the Communication Systems Department at [EURECOM](https://www.eurecom.fr/) under the supervision of [Prof. Petros Elia](https://www.eurecom.fr/en/people/elia-petros).
+In 2022, I obtained my PhD in Computer Science, Telecommunications and Electronics from [Sorbonne Université](https://www.sorbonne-universite.fr/).
+During my doctoral studies, I conducted my research in the Communication Systems Department at [EURECOM](https://www.eurecom.fr/) under the supervision of [Prof. Petros Elia](https://www.eurecom.fr/en/people/elia-petros).
 My PhD thesis focused on the combinatorial and information-theoretic aspects of caching and computing networks.

 In 2017, I received my Bachelor's Degree in Telecommunications Engineering from the [Politecnico di Torino](https://www.polito.it/).
 In 2019, thanks to the [TOP-UIC](https://didattica.polito.it/laurea_magistrale/ingegneria_civile/en/top_uic) double degree program, I received both the Master's Degree in Communications and Computer Networks Engineering from the Politecnico di Torino and the Master of Science in Electrical and Computer Engineering from the [University of Illinois Chicago (UIC)](https://www.uic.edu/), where I completed my master's thesis under the supervision of [Prof. Daniela Tuninetti](https://nicest.lab.uic.edu/profiles/tuninetti-daniela/) and [Prof. Natasha Devroye](https://devroye.lab.uic.edu/).

 During the PhD I decided to deepen my knowledge of machine learning and data science following the courses given by the [Data Science Department](https://ds.eurecom.fr/) at EURECOM.
 Hence, I received in 2021 the Master of Science in Data Science and Engineering co-accredited by the [Institut Mines-Télécom (IMT)](https://www.imt.fr/en/).

-Currently, my research interests include wireless communications and machine learning in addition to information theory, coding theory and combinatorics.
+Currently, my research interests include digital signal processing, optical communications and wireless systems in addition to machine learning, information theory and coding theory.

 I am a passionate [LaTeX](https://en.wikipedia.org/wiki/LaTeX) user and a digital typography enthusiast.
-I play the piano and lately I am discovering trekking.
+I play the piano and I love trekking.
 I excitedly follow the [Formula 1 Championship](https://www.formula1.com/).